 We’ve made several improvements based on customer feedback.
 The most significant improvement is a thinner, lighter cable with much greater flexibility that provides improved comfort and stability and reduces on-head weight by 11 grams (0.4 ounces).
 Tap control for talk-through communication has been improved.
 The microphone boom now includes winglets to assist in correct mic alignment and adjustment.
 Finally, the carry case has been improved to aid in faster stowage and transportation with the addition of a hanging loop, carabiner and a more open internal design.

 What is the difference between the ProFlight Series 2 and A20 headsets?
+Are they each appropriate for all types of aircraft?

 They are completely different headsets and have different fundamental architectures, although they share features such as Bluetooth capability, selectable stereo/mono and auto-on/auto-off.
 The A20 features an around-ear design and is meant for noisier aircraft, such as non-pressurised single-engine models.
 The ProFlight Series 2 features a headbanded, in-ear design and is meant for crewed aircraft, typically pressurised and less noisy, like most jets.